 Hi!
 I provide traditional genealogy consulting and research services.
 I especially like tutoring hobbyists with their basic genealogy research and DNA testing.
-I also build family trees, prepare lineage charts, find records, break through brick walls, produce family history books, and take photos of grave sites & old residences, among other services.
-Because I live in the Washington, D.C. area, I am also able to conduct research at all the great repositories here locally, such as the National Archives, Library of Congress, and Daughters of the American Revolution (DAR) Library.
+I also build family trees, prepare lineage charts, find records, break through brick walls, and take photos of grave sites & old residences, among other services.
+Because I live in the Washington, D.C. area, I am able to conduct research at all the great repositories here locally the National Archives, Library of Congress, and Daughters of the American Revolution (DAR) Library, etc.

 I am a published author in the field of genealogy and give presentations and speeches.
 I also administer a family DNA project.
 I offer great rates.
 My customer focus, dedication to quality, and attention to detail will get you the professional results you want.
 Get started with a free consultation or check out my services

 Born in Ethiopia of two idealistic American school teachers, I have lived in Minnesota, upstate New York, Colorado, Taiwan, Montana, Seattle, Houston, and northern Virginia.
 I spent most of my career as a research analyst in the federal government and, as a result, have developed strong research and analysis skills which translate well to genealogy.
 I coached Little League for 19 years, speak middling Mandarin Chinese, and love golf.